-Access to the interior of the Cellhouse will be limited to visitors who sign up for the Parks Conservancy's award-winning audio tour, "Doing Time: The Alcatraz Cellhouse Tour."
+Both tours allow time to enjoy the Parks Conservancy's award-winning audio tour, "Doing Time: The Alcatraz Cellhouse Tour."
 Use audio equipment provided to you onsite OR download the Alcatraz Experience app and use your own cellphone and earbuds during your visit!
-Entry to the Cellhouse will be timed to ensure social distancing between groups.

 Standing at Eagle Plaza on Alcatraz Island, looking back at Nob Hill and the waterfront, San Francisco feels so, so close.

 But anybody who’s swam in those waters will tell you just how far away it is.

 Right now, if you go to Alcatraz, you’ll get that photogenic spot almost entirely to yourself, no swimming required.
 With boats running at reduced capacity and fewer crowds than ever, this is a perfect time to visit the island for the Bay Area’s most unique daytrip.
 Get your Alcatraz tickets here.